oma3dao/portal-position-paper/portal-position-paper.md

   1. A User uses the Identify Service to log into the Originating Platform and starts controlling the Avatar.
   2. User uses a Portal UI to initiate the teleportation of an Avatar to a Destination Location.
 This use case assumes that the destination already is determined by the Portal.
 The Portal can be a visual “door” in the Platform that the Avatar “walks through”.
 It can be a UI toolbar that allows the User to enter a destination “address”.
 It may or may not offer the User a dialog to confirm the intended destination.
-  3. Originating Platform triggers the portal system to initiate the teleportation.
+  3. Originating Platform triggers IWPS to initiate the teleportation.
   4. Portal system launches the Destination Platform and notifies the Destination Platform of the incoming Avatar and the Destination Location.
   5. Destination Platform gives portal system instructions.
   6. User uses Identity Service to log into the Destination Platform, possibly going through steps to register the User or possibly doing it automatically.